TylerPetri/schitts-creek-cafe/README.md

 npm run dev
 ```

-### PS: written before being taught how to fuck up code in every direction imaginable (a startup that shall not be named aka........... *breath*.........)
+### PS: written before being taught how to fuck up code in every direction imaginable (a startup that shall not be named aka... trash)